210823-java-msa-wvu/Team-3/README.md

 - Users can type in a universal chat.
 - The DM can do everything the Users can do.
 - DM can change the map.
-- DM can interact with monsters on the board.
 - DM can change user's stats (for example, increase or decrease their health)

 Stretch Goal